You are considered a transfer student if: (click here)

 Mason Gross offers the following program options for transfer applicants: (click here)

-• Music Performance (Bachelor of Music/B.M)- voice, flute, oboe, clarinet, bassoon, saxophone, trumpet, horn, trombone, euphonium, tuba, percussion, violin, viola, violoncello, double bass, piano, organ
+• Music Performance (Bachelor of Music/BM)- CLASSICAL: voice, flute, oboe, clarinet, bassoon, saxophone, trumpet, horn, trombone, euphonium, tuba, percussion, violin, viola, cello, double bass, piano, organ, harp, classical guitar.

-• Music Jazz (Bachelor of Music/B.M)- saxophone, trumpet, trombone, piano, electric bass, acoustic bass, drums, guitar
+• Music Jazz (Bachelor of Music/BM)- JAZZ: saxophone, trumpet, trombone, piano, electric bass, acoustic bass, drums, guitar

-• Visual Arts/Fine Arts (Bachelor of Fine Arts/B.F.A.) - drawing, graphic design, media, painting, print, sculpture.
+• Visual Arts/Fine Arts (Bachelor of Fine Arts/BFA) - drawing, graphic design, media, painting, print, photography, sculpture.

 Academic Entrance Requirements for Mason Gross School of the Arts: (click here)

-Transfer students applying for entrance to the Mason Gross School of the Arts must submit an official transcript of any college credit they received equaling at least 24 credits.
-Students who have not completed any college courses in the artistic area they wish to pursue may be required to start as a first-year student in a Mason Gross Degree program regardless of the number of credits they have earned.
+Transfer students applying for entrance to the Mason Gross School of the Arts must submit an official transcript of any college credit they received equaling at least 12 credits by the time of their application.
+Students who have not completed any college courses in the artistic area they wish to pursue may be required to start as a first-year student in a Mason Gross Degree program regardless of the number of college credits they have earned.

 Transfer students must also submit an official high school transcript or its equivalent to the office of admissions which demonstrates proof of graduation and also fulfillment of these academic requirements: